EgzoT/Nautilus_GNOME_files_to_text/README.md

 ```

 ## 🖱️ How to use in Nautilus

 Open Nautilus (GNOME file manager)

 Right-click on any folder

-Choose: Scripts → Files to text → Echo
+Choose: Scripts → Files to text → Echo | Save to file

+### Echo

-The script will open a terminal, generate the text, and wait for you to press Enter.
+> The script will open a terminal, generate the text, and wait for you to press Enter.

+### Save to file

+> The script will saves its output to a file in the same directory as the selection.